Emergence of Minimal Circuits for Indirect Object Identification in Attention-Only Transformers: Results and Analysis

-\paragraph{Attention Pattern} From \cref{fig:attention_patterns_ioi_layers_2_heads_1}, we observe that the attention patterns of both layers change depending on the template.
-The \texttt{<MID>} token in the first layer still attends to both the name tokens in the dependent clause, similar to the first head of the one-layer two-heads model.
-However, the \texttt{S2} token in the first layer changes its attention pattern based on the template.
+\Cref{fig:attention_patterns_ioi_layers_2_heads_1_baab,fig:attention_patterns_ioi_layers_2_heads_1_baba} show the attention heatmap for a two-layer, one-head model, averaged across ``BAAB'' and ``BABA'' templates, respectively.
+We observe that the attention patterns of both layers change depending on the template.
+From \cref{fig:attention_patterns_ioi_layers_2_heads_1_baab_l0h0,fig:attention_patterns_ioi_layers_2_heads_1_baba_l0h0}, we observe that the \texttt{<MID>} token in the first layer still attends to both the name tokens in the dependent clause for both templates, similar to the first head of the one-layer two-heads model.
+However, the \texttt{S2} token in the first layer changes its attention pattern based on the template; it attends more to the \texttt{IO} token than the \texttt{S1} token for the ``BAAB'' template and more to the \texttt{S1} than the \texttt{IO} token.
 So, the first head is not solely positional, but aggregates information to \texttt{S2} token to be used by the latter head.
-Although the attention pattern of the second layer for the \texttt{<MID>} token seems almost similar to the attention pattern of the second head of the one-layer two-heads model, this time it attends to the aggregated information from the first layer.
+Although the attention pattern of the second layer for the \texttt{<MID>} token (see \cref{fig:attention_patterns_ioi_layers_2_heads_1_baab_l1h0,fig:attention_patterns_ioi_layers_2_heads_1_baba_l1h0}) seems almost similar to the attention pattern of the second head of the one-layer two-heads model (see \cref{fig:attention_patterns_ioi_layers_1_heads_2_combined}), this time it attends to the aggregated information from the first layer.

-\paragraph{Role of Positional Embeddings}
+\subsubsection{Role of Positional Embeddings}

-\Cref{fig:attention_patterns_position_layers_2_heads_1_horizontal} shows that both the heads focus on the positional embeddings of the tokens.
-The first head's attention pattern on the positional embeddings is similar to the pattern with the positional embeddings, indicating that it is mostly a positional head.
-However, although the \texttt{<MID>} token in the second layer attends primarily to the token before it, it changes its attention pattern based on the context provided by the first layer.
+Similar to \cref{sec:positional_focus_layers_1_heads_2}, we analyze the attention pattern of the heads when the distinction among the names is removed (see \cref{fig:attention_patterns_position_layers_2_heads_1_horizontal}).
+We observe that the attention pattern in \cref{fig:attention_patterns_position_layers_2_heads_1_layer0} is very similar to \cref{fig:attention_patterns_position_layers_1_heads_2_head0}, indicating that it has a strong positional focus.
+However, although the \texttt{<MID>} token in the second layer (see \cref{fig:attention_patterns_position_layers_2_heads_1_layer1}) attends primarily to the token before it, it changes its attention pattern based on the context provided by the first layer.
 So, the second head is not solely positional, but integrates positional as well as contextual information to determine the correct output.